cfrioux/miscoto/README.md

                 output_json=xxx, all_networks=False)
     ```

+* ``miscoto deadends`` calculates the orphan (metabolites consumed but not produced) and deadend
+(metabolites produced but not consumed) metabolites by the all community.
-* ``miscoto mincom`` computes a community from a microbiome Inputs: SBML models (symbionts and
+nputs: SBML models (symbionts and optionally host).
+    ```
+    optional arguments:
+    -h, --help            show this help message and exit -b BACTSYMBIONTS, --bactsymbionts BACTSYMBIONTS
+                            directory of symbionts models, all in sbml format -m MODELHOST, --modelhost MODELHOST
+                            host metabolic network in SBML format
+    --output OUTPUT       output file
+    -a ASP, --asp ASP     instance if already created with miscoto_instance
+    ```

+    ```miscoto deadends``` can be called directly in Python

+    ```python
+    from miscoto import run_deadends

+    run_deadends(bacteria_dir=xxx, host_file=xxx,\
+                output_json=xxx)
+    ```

-optionally host) + seeds + targets or an instance pre-created with
+* ``miscoto mincom`` computes a community from a microbiome Inputs: SBML models (symbionts and optionally host) + seeds + targets or an instance pre-created with